Guidelines: MIT International Students

 Full-time Research and Teaching Assistantships constitute 20 hours per week.
 If you have a full RA or TA, you have reached you maximum allowable work limit.
 You are therefore not permitted to take on any additional on (or off) campus employment.

 While most UROP projects are conducted on-campus, some projects take place off-campus at MIT-affiliated research sites.
 If your project is taking place off-campus, you must first inform the International Students Office first before accepting the position.
-If the MIT-affiliated site has indicated that they plan to pay you through a system other than MIT Student Payroll system, you must inform the ISO before accepting employment.
+If the MIT-affiliated site has indicated that they plan to pay you through a system other than MIT Student Payroll system, then it is not UROP and you must discuss with the ISO before accepting employment.

 All restrictions on weekly hours apply to off-campus UROP.